Best of the Letters From 2007

 February 9, 2007

-We recently spoke with our local minister and informed him that our family would no longer attend services because it seems that the PCG is more concerned with promoting Stephen Flurry’s book and keeping up with the traditions of Herbert Armstrong as opposed to speaking of the spiritual power we can have through a real faith in Jesus Christ.
+We recently spoke with our local minister and informed him that our family would no longer attend services because it seems that the PCG is more concerned with promoting Stephen Flurry’s book (Raising the Ruins) and keeping up with the traditions of Herbert Armstrong as opposed to speaking of the spiritual power we can have through a real faith in Jesus Christ.
 It seems that the PCG has become Gerald Flurry.
 No one can question his decisions; if they do, they have a “government problem.”
 I guess they forget this is exactly what he did when he questioned the ruling of the WCG (but “that’s different”).
 The Bible says that no one should come between us and Christ.
 Why then do we have to support Gerald Flurry as he supposedly follows Christ?!

 We just want to have that personal relationship the way Paul did.
 That’s the only thing that will save us, and by worshipping Christ we automatically worship God.
 That’s the way the Father wants it.
 The Father has given all authority to Him because He is worthy.
 PCG doesn’t speak of this.
 Just blindly follow orders, don’t speak about their racist policies, report on those who are beginning to think for themselves and you’ll be alright in the PCG. –Ex member of PCG